BroProducts/mem/design/maps/hub/readme.md

 # hub

-the hub is the place where i player can buy stuff and prepare for fight.
+the hub is the place where a player can buy stuff and prepare for fight.

 he can join queues for pvp matches